Djayden-R/Bedrock-server-manager/README.md

 Thanks to these two projects for making this program possible
 - Uses [Broadcaster](https://github.com/MCXboxBroadcast/Broadcaster) (GPL-3.0 License)
 - Uses [Minecraft-Bedrock-Server-Updater](https://github.com/ghwns9652/Minecraft-Bedrock-Server-Updater) (MIT License)

+## What was done by AI?
+Ai was used in the making of this project, but only on the pyproject.toml, for load_config.py and for some general research.